What is Help to Buy?

 Help to Buy Isas are a type of tax-free savings account aimed specifically at people saving to buy their first home.

 For every £200 contributed, the government will add an extra £50 towards buying your first home, up to a maximum of £3,000.
-This is paid to your solicitor when you're ready to move.
+This is paid to your solicitor when you complete your property purchase.

 You can use Help to Buy Isa savings to purchase a home worth up to £250,000, or £450,000 if you're buying in London.
 You need to be a first-time buyer to be eligible.